What You Should Include in Your Copywriter Portfolio

 SEO continues to evolve, and many businesses want to see SEO proficiency in their writers.
 Include any SEO content you have written that has been optimized for better search listings.

 As SEO changes so rapidly, you may need to include an explanation that a previous piece of content was optimized for SEO best practices at the time it was written.
 Showing that you can integrate tough keywords seamlessly into content and have it read naturally is an in-demand skill in today’s business writing landscape.
 Don’t miss the opportunity to include content marketing portfolio examples that highlight your SEO prowess and digital marketing abilities.

 eBooks and Whitepapers

 You may have heard that people’s attention spans have all but dwindled away, but well-researched, long-form content such as eBooks, white papers, and blog series is still valuable to employers.
 A well-designed, in-depth document is a great addition to your copywriter profile because it shows research skills and the ability to see a difficult and complex project through to the end.

-Email writing is a good addition to your portfolio because it can be so drastically different than other forms of writing.
+Email writing is a good addition to your writing portfolio because it can be so drastically different than other forms of writing.
 Email writing needs to grab readers before they even open the email and hold their attention beyond that.
 As this example of an email from writer James Clear shows, great email writing starts with an intriguing and clickable subject.

 USE CASE STUDIES

-Alternately they can be scannable and punchy like this Wishpond example:
+Alternately, case studies can be scannable and punchy like this Wishpond example:

 - The Business of Blogging: How To Make Money With Profitable Posts - December 9, 2023